The Venus Evening Apparition

 ^ Back to Top of Page

-Planetary conjunctions of Venus with Mercury and Venus with Uranus take place on March 18th and March 29th respectively; these are indicated on the chart by the symbol (for more details see the planetary conjunctions section below).
-The path of Uranus on this chart (in South-eastern Pisces) is shown only as a guide; a more detailed finder chart for this planet can be found on the Uranus page.
+Planetary conjunctions of Venus with Mercury and Venus with Mars took place on May 29th and July 13th respectively, indicated on the chart by the symbol (for more details see the planetary conjunctions section below).

 The faintest stars shown on the chart have an apparent magnitude of about +4.8.
-Printer-friendly versions of this chart are available for Northern (93 KB) and Southern hemisphere (94 KB) views.
+Printer-friendly versions of this chart are available for Northern (100 KB) and Southern hemisphere (101 KB) views.
+Click here (169 KB) to see a 'clean' star map of the area (i.e. without planet paths); a printer-friendly version can be seen here (82 KB).
 Astronomical co-ordinates of Right Ascension (longitude, measured Eastwards in hrs:mins) and Declination (latitude, measured in degrees North or South of the celestial equator) are marked around the border of the chart.

-Star names shown in yellow-green were officially adopted by the International Astronomical Union (IAU) in 2017.
-The five such star names shown on this chart were drawn from Chinese, Hindu and Mayan mythology (more details are given in the main text below).
+The two star names shown in yellow-green were officially adopted by the International Astronomical Union (IAU) in 2017.

 ^ Back to Top of Page